Fusion1013/AvasarVault/Pantheon/Minor Gods/Ogrun, the Scarlet Champion.md

 # Symbology

 # Worship
 A lot of followers to the God of War are soldiers.
 Most temples contain some sort of arena, with organized combat events where challengers can fight for honor and glory.
-Many temples have a hierarchy of priests where rites of combat often decide the ranks.cu
+Many temples have a hierarchy of priests where rites of combat often decide the ranks.